curtmorgan3/quest-bound-docs/docs/charts.md

 Charts are two dimensional data sets made of columns and rows, like a spreadsheet.
 Charts provide a method of storing and referencing the large amounts of data that generally make up TTRPGs.

 :::caution
-Charts may not be edited directly in Quest Bound.
+Charts have limited editing capabilities in Quest Bound.
 Use a program like Excel or Google Sheets to create your data, then upload it to a chart as a .csv file.

-You can upload a new file to an existing chart at any time to update its data.
+You can edit individual cell values in Quest Bound, or you can upload a new file to an existing chart at any time to update its data.
 :::

 ![img](./attributes/img/chart-2.png)